Rashmishetty96/Store-data-analysis/README.md

 Excel project:
-Data analysis report of a store with detailed charts
+Data analysis report of Vrinda stores
+With a dashboard on the annual report of the store performance.